DiligentGuyHub/landing-application/README.md

 # Application Set-up
-1. Create `/server/config.json` based on `/server/config.template.json`.
-2. Specify default MongoDB connection string and login/password for email provider.
+1. Rename `/server/config.template.json` to `/server/config.json`.
+Connection string isn't required by default as far as it's also configured as process environment variable in `docker-compose.yml`.
+By default you may want to leave email dispatch disabled.
-3. Run `docker-compose up --build` in root folder of the application.
+2. Run `docker-compose up --build` in the root folder of the application.